-- The Constitution bans "any form" of discrimination and grants to the people the freedom of profession.
-It also prohibits “arbitrary” termination, which has been consistently interpreted as the prohibition to terminate employment for any reason that is not business-oriented.
+- The Constitution bans "any form" of discrimination and grants people the freedom of profession.
+It also prohibits “arbitrary” termination, which has been consistently interpreted as the prohibition to terminate employment for any reason that is not business-

-- The Constitution also provides in Article 7, XXX, that differences of positions, salaries or hiring procedures resulting from gender, age, "colour" (not "race") and marital status are expressly forbidden;
+- The Constitution also provides in Article 7, that differences of positions, salaries or hiring procedures resulting from gender, age, colour (not "race") and marital status are expressly forbidden.

 - Law 5,473 (1968) prohibits discrimination in the recruiting programmes.
 It was not revoked but it became obsolete as more specific laws came about.

-- Not particularly aiming at the workplace, discrimination or prejudice of “race, colour, ethnic group, religion or national origin” are generally prohibited in Brazil by a law enacted in 1989 (Law 7,716) and further elaborated in 1997 and 2010 (as amended by Laws 9,459 and 12,288).
-Articles 3rd and 4th of the Law 7,761 tackle the issue in public and private jobs respectively.
+- Whilst not particularly aiming at the workplace, discrimination or prejudice of “race, colour, ethnic group, religion or national origin” is generally prohibited in Brazil by a law enacted in 1989 (Law 7,716) and further elaborated in 1997 and 2010 (as amended by Laws 9,459 and 12,288 respectively).
+Articles 3 and 4 of the Law 7,761 address the issue in public and private jobs respectively.

 - Law 9,029 is an important provision regarding discrimination at workplace in Brazil and prohibits any discrimination based on gender, race, colour, marital status, family status or age.